26.2 Reasons your next race should be on trails

 Ward Pound Ridge (Metro North to Kathonah, short walk/run/cab ride to the trials)

 Hudson Highlands State Park (Metro North to Garrison)

 You don’t even have to leave the city: If you’re really strapped for time or cash, hop on the 1 to Van Cortlandt Park, the ferry to Staten Island, or the A to the GWB bus terminal (from there you can cross the GWB and run through the Palisades in New Jersey).

 But if you do have a car...There are plenty of options for trail running day trips.
 Think the Gunks, the Catskills...if you can hike it, you can run it.

 .2: You can be a trail runner and still be a road runner!
 You can love the crunch of leaves under your feet and the thrill of finishing two minutes faster than your BQ time.
 You can enjoy the freedom of the trails and the discipline of regular road training.
 It’s fine.
 Some road runners don’t take trail running seriously (after all, how can a 13-minute mile be race pace?) and some trail runners would laugh in your face if you suggested they run a race in Central Park.
 But, in spite of these devotees, you don’t have to choose.
 Run trails, run roads, run both on the same day...just run.

 Alexandra Tilsley grew up playing in NH’s White Mountains and still loves to be outside, whether running, hiking, mountain biking, or just walking through the city.
 A graduate of the University of Southern California, Alexandra has worked as a reporter for a number of publications, including the Associated Press, and spent several summers as a camp counselor in the Rocky Mountains.
-Before moving to New York to work for an education non-profit, Alexandra completed a thru-hike of the Colorado Trail and now helps lead the Mappy Hour D.C.
+Alexandra has completed a thru-hike of the Colorado Trail and now helps lead the Mappy Hour D.C.
 Chapter.